-Episcopal Relief & Development is working to provide humanitarian assistance to people fleeing the violence in Ukraine, working with our Anglican partners in Europe and ACT Alliance (a global coalition of over 140 faith-based organizations).
+Episcopal Relief & Development continues to provide humanitarian assistance to people fleeing the violence in Ukraine, working with our Anglican partners in Europe and ACT Alliance (a global coalition of over 140 faith-based organizations).
 Follow the link below to contribute knowing that your gift will help provide cash, blankets, hygiene supplies and other needed assistance.
 You can follow this link to get to ER&D’s contribution page.
 You may also make a contribution to Grace with “Ukraine” in the memo and we will make the contribution to ER&D.

 Ministry with Refugees

 We are now engaging a new phase of this ministry.
 The Parish House is being renewed – refreshing paint and floors and doing some needed maintenance.
 Our Facilities Director, Jim Theis and his wife are living in the house and doing the work.
-This coming summer the Parish House will open up again as Jim and Sandy complete the work and move into their new home currently being built.
+This fall, the Parish House will open up again as Jim and Sandy complete the work and move into their new home currently being built.

 Our Outreach and Social Justice leads are working now with folks from St Francis and also All Saints Episcopal Church in Saugatuck, planning to again partner with Bethany and also Lighthouse Immigration Advocates.
 We are working to engage ways to support refugees now while also looking forward to potentially hosting another family, later in 2022.